aws-samples/aws-hpc-tutorials/content/05-cicd-pipeline/04-codebuild.md

 With CodeBuild, you don’t need to provision, manage, and scale your own build servers

-1. Open the [AWS CodeBuild console](https://console.aws.amazon.com/codebuild/home).
+1. In the AWS Management Console search bar, type and select **CodeBuild**.
 Double check that you are using CodeBuild in the same AWS Region that you have used in the previous steps.

 2. Click on **Create build project**.